aurora-is-near/doc.aurora.dev/docs/build-a-dapp/contracts/counter.md

 ---

 In this guide you will write one of the simplest smart contracts possible and learn how to deploy and interact with it.
-We will store just one integer value inside of it and will try incrementing it:
+We will store just one integer value inside of it and increment it:

 ```solidity title="contracts/Incrementer.sol"
 // SPDX-License-Identifier: MIT